ordina-jworks/ordina-jworks.github.io/_posts/2019-12-20-ar-signpost.md

 * REST API
 * Database

-This parts work together to accomplish the goal of helping people to navigate inside large buildings with the help of AR and they are presented below along with a brief description of the role each plays and its most important functionalities.
+These parts work together to accomplish the goal of helping people to navigate inside large buildings with the help of AR and they are presented below along with a brief description of the role each plays and its most important functionalities.
 The interaction between them will be explained later in order to understand the functioning of the system as a whole.

 ### Mobile application